zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episode 628.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that will help you improve your English – and yo ur looks – even faster.
+Go there to download a Learning Guide for this episode that will help you improve your English – and yo ur looks – even faster.

 This episode is called “Introducing a New Product.”
 It’s a dialogue between Augie and Lillian.
 Let’s get started.